Brown Sugar Brisket Rub Recipe For Smoking

 - Snake River Farms

-In a bowl start to layer in your seasonings.
+In a small bowl, start to layer your seasonings.

-At least a day before you are ready to smoke your beef brisket trim the fat off of your Brisket.
-I bought my brisket at Costco but you can also order one from Snake River Farms or from Omaha Steaks as well.
+At least a day before you are ready to smoke your beef brisket, trim the fat off of your Brisket.
+I bought my brisket at Costco, but you can also order one from Snake River Farms and have it shipped right to your door.

-Remove your brisket a couple of hours before starting to smoke to allow the meat temperature to rise to room temperature.
+Remove your brisket a couple of hours before smoking to allow the meat to come to room temperature.

-Optional: You can baste with Apple Cider Vinegar and Apple Juice to help with keeping the meat moist while cooking.
+Optional: You can baste with Apple Cider Vinegar and Apple Juice to help keep the meat moist while cooking.

-Now once I got my settings figured out, the Pit Boss, I set it at 200 with a P7 setting.
-This will autoregulate the temperature to fluctuate from about 185 to 215.
-Make sure your hopper is full before setting it and walking away.
+Once I got my settings figured out, I set the Pit Boss to 200 with P7.
+This will automatically regulate the temperature to fluctuate between approximately 185°F and 215°F. Make sure your hopper is complete before setting it and walking away.

 I recommend a low and slow smoke for 6 to 8 hours.
 Since I had issues with it getting too hot, I ended up being about a 3-hour smoke.